 Cynthia Hill-Meriwether BSN, LMT

 Graduate of University of Washington in Seattle, BSN 1976 I've been in the health care industry for over 30 years.
 Currently Licensed in the City of Tulsa, Oklahoma.
 (Oklahoma doesn't have state licensure.)
 Having this extensive training and experience in health care gives me an advantage many therapists don't have when working with clients with special health care needs.
 Completed training in the Niel Asher Technique 2015 for difficult problems including frozen shoulder syndrome.
+Completed training for massage cupping March of 2018.

 Hello.
 I believe every person has been created in the image of God and I consider it an honor and a spiritual service to be able to work on your body.
 I totally believe in the threefold chord idea that we have a physical body and a mind/personality and a spirit.
 What effects one will affect the other.
 Similarly the therapist and the client and the setting make another threefold chord.
 When each strand is healthy or optimal then the whole will “not be easily broken.”